Ted Cruz: Bush administration

-Cruz joined the George W. Bush presidential campaign in 1999 as a domestic policy adviser, advising then-Governor Bush on a wide range of policy and legal matters, including civil justice, criminal justice, constitutional law, immigration, and government reform.
+Cruz joined the George W. Bush presidential campaign in 1999 as a domestic policy adviser, advising then-governor Bush on a wide range of policy and legal matters, including civil justice, criminal justice, constitutional law, immigration, and government reform.
 During the 2000 Florida presidential recounts, he assisted in assembling the Bush legal team, devising strategy, and drafting pleadings for filing with the Supreme Court of Florida and U.S. Supreme Court in the case Bush v.
 Gore.
 Cruz recruited future chief justice John Roberts and noted attorney Mike Carvin to Bush's legal team.

 After Bush took office, Cruz served as an associate deputy attorney general in the United States Department of Justice and as the director of policy planning at the Federal Trade Commission.

-Texas Solicitor General
+Texas solicitor general

 In 2003, Texas Attorney General Greg Abbott appointed Cruz to be the solicitor general of Texas.
 The office was established in 1999 to handle appeals involving the Texas state government, but Abbott hired Cruz with the idea that Cruz would take a "leadership role in the United States in articulating a vision of strict constructionism".
 As Texas solicitor general, Cruz argued before the U.S. Supreme Court nine times, winning five cases and losing four.
 He authored 70 U.S. Supreme Court briefs and presented 34 appellate oral arguments.
 His nine appearances before the Supreme Court are the most by any practicing lawyer in Texas or current member of Congress.
 Cruz has said, "We ended up year after year arguing some of the biggest cases in the country.
 There was a degree of serendipity in that, but there was also a concerted effort to seek out and lead conservative fights."

-In 2003, while Cruz was Texas Solicitor General, the Texas Attorney General's office declined to defend Texas's sodomy law in Lawrence v.
+In 2003, while Cruz was Texas solicitor general, the Texas attorney general's office declined to defend Texas's sodomy law in Lawrence v.
 Texas, in which the U.S. Supreme Court ruled that state laws banning homosexual sex were unconstitutional.
 In the landmark case District of Columbia v.
 Heller, Cruz drafted the amicus brief signed by the attorneys general of 31 states arguing that the Washington, D.C. handgun ban should be struck down as infringing upon the Second Amendment right to keep and bear arms.
 He also presented oral argument for the amici states in the companion case to Heller before the United States Court of Appeals for the District of Columbia Circuit.